versluis/Child-Theme-Wizard/readme.txt

 1. create a Child Theme with just one click
 1. the wizard was successful
-1. here's our new theme, ready to be used
+1. you also get a nice thumbnail with your new child theme

 == Changelog ==